Home

 2. For Youth Leagues, usually players who are 11-12 years old, the weight should be about 18-23 ounces.
 Players who weigh 70-80 lbs should use 18-19 oz bats.
 Heavier players should use 21-23 oz bats.

-Heavier bats usually produce more power, while lighter bats create more bat speed.
+Heavier bats usually produce more power, while lighter models create more bat speed.
 The bat's weight can be listed as a negative number.
-A 32 inch bat with a bat weight of -3 weighs 29 oz (32-3).
+A 32 inch model with a bat weight of -3 weighs 29 ounces (32-3).

 When looking at the shape of a bat, consider its barrel, taper and grip.